Arceliar/phony/README.md

 goos: linux
 goarch: amd64
 pkg: github.com/Arceliar/phony
-BenchmarkSyncExec-4          	 1000000	      1322 ns/op
+BenchmarkBlock-4             	 1000000	      1323 ns/op
-BenchmarkRecvFrom-4          	 5000000	       262 ns/op
+BenchmarkAct-4               	 3000000	       414 ns/op
-BenchmarkRecvFromNil-4       	20000000	       100 ns/op
+BenchmarkActFromNil-4        	20000000	        83.8 ns/op
-BenchmarkChannelSyncExec-4   	 1000000	      1071 ns/op
-BenchmarkChannel-4           	 3000000	       421 ns/op
+BenchmarkChannel-4           	 2000000	       875 ns/op
-BenchmarkBufferedChannel-4   	10000000	       118 ns/op
+BenchmarkBufferedChannel-4   	20000000	        69.3 ns/op
 PASS
-ok  	github.com/Arceliar/phony	9.130s
+ok  	github.com/Arceliar/phony	8.814s
 ```

-I'd try to explain the benchmarks, but if you're here then presumably you can read Go, so I'd recommend just checking the code to see what they do.
+If you're here then presumably you can read Go, so I'd recommend just checking the code to see exactly what the benchmarks are testing.
+Roughly speaking, `BenchmarkBlock` runs that function in a loop, and the others correspond to 1 message send + 1 message receive + 1 function call in response to that message.
+They roughly correspond to the maximum and minimum amount of synchronization related overhead for Actors (with or without congestion control) and channels (blocking or buffered operations).